Fernando Alonso Net Worth: His Career Highlights, Brand Deals And More

 Fernando Alonso’s net worth: His brand endorsements and fancy cars

 Besides his recent collaboration with Boss, Alonso also has other brand endorsements under his belt.
-These include prominent brands such as Banco Santander, Cajastur, TAG Heuer, Europcar, Silestone, Liberbank, ING, Chandon, Adidas, Bang & Olufsen and more.
+These include prominent brands such as Banco Santander, Cajastur, TAG Heuer, Europcar, Silestone, Liberbank, ING, Chandon, Adidas and Bang & Olufsen.

 Like other athletes, especially F1 drivers, Alonso loves his fancy cars as well.
 His impressive car collection includes notable models such as the McLaren P1, Ferrari 458 Italia, Nissan GT-R and Honda NSX.